Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

-The construction of a good model architecture is crucial; however, challenges associated with fusion are often highly contextual, and thus it is important to understand what kinds of data are being utilized in recent models and what problems they often try to solve.
+The construction of a good model architecture is crucial; however, challenges associated with fusion are often highly contextual, and thus it is important to understand what kinds of data are being utilized in recent models and what problems they try to solve.
 Most multimodal models understandably incorporate MRI modalities, given that MR images are a natural multimodal medium.
-Consequently, studies such as \cite{azcona2020interpretation}, which aims to classify Alzheimer's Disease severity, and \cite{zhou2020m2net}, predicting overall survival in brain tumor patients, exemplify the type of research often prevalent in clinical application publications.
-However, recent models encompass a myriad of other clinical scenarios predicting lung cancer presence \cite{Daza2020}, segmenting soft tissue sarcomas \cite{Neubauer2020}, classifying breast lesions \cite{habib2020automatic}, and predicting therapy response \cite{Yang2020}, among others, by amalgamating and cross-referencing modalities such as CT images \cite{Daza2020,Neubauer2020}, blood tests \cite{Yang2020}, electronic health record (EHR) data \cite{Yang2020,vanSonsbeek2020,Daza2020}, mammography images \cite{habib2020automatic}, ultrasound \cite{habib2020automatic}, etc.
+Consequently, studies incorporating MRI such as \cite{azcona2020interpretation}, which aims to classify Alzheimer's Disease severity, and \cite{zhou2020m2net}, predicting overall survival in brain tumor patients, exemplify the type of research often prevalent in multimodal image-based clinical application publications.
+Brain-based ML studies are also popular because of the wide availability of brain images and a strong interest in applying ML models in clinical neuroradiology.
+However, recent models encompass a myriad of other clinical scenarios predicting lung cancer presence \cite{Daza2020}, segmenting soft tissue sarcomas \cite{Neubauer2020}, classifying breast lesions \cite{habib2020automatic}, and predicting therapy response \cite{Yang2020}, among others, by amalgamating and cross-referencing modalities such as CT images \cite{Daza2020,Neubauer2020}, blood tests \cite{Yang2020}, electronic health record (EHR) data \cite{Yang2020,vanSonsbeek2020,Daza2020}, mammography images \cite{habib2020automatic}, and ultrasound \cite{habib2020automatic}.